SEND

 SLT – School Leadership Team

-TA – Teaching Assistant CA - Childcare Assitant
+TA – Teaching Assistant CA - Childcare Assistant

 HLTA – Higher Level Teaching Assistant